-1 Assets at custodial bank
+Assets by class at custodial bank

-2 Includes cash assets at custodian & local operating banks and RDB Fund
+$^{\rm 2}$ Includes cash assets at custodian & local operating banks.

 CUSTODIAL CREDIT RISK

 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the System will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 Deposits are exposed to custodial credit risk if they are uninsured and uncollateralized.